 We then used this board as a template for the remaining boards.
 They were then secured to the 4×4 posts with deck screws.

-To prevent the wood from splitting, we pre-drilled holes in each 2×2 board where it would attach to the 2×6 boards.
+To prevent the wood from splitting, pre-drill holes in each 2×2 board where it will attach to the 2×6 boards.

 Each board was drilled with 2 holes.

-By pre-drilling the holes, it make it quick and easy to install the trellis.
+By pre-drilling the holes, you’ll find it’s quick and easy to install the trellis.

 Shop This Project